sdparekh/zUMIs/README.md

 You can read more about zUMIs in our [biorxiv preprint](http://www.biorxiv.org/content/early/2017/07/26/153940)!

+## Releases

+You can find the older version of zUMIs in [zUMIs.0.0.1](https://github.com/sdparekh/zUMIs/releases/tag/zUMIs.0.0.1).

 ## Installation and Usage

 Please find information on [installation](https://github.com/sdparekh/zUMIs/wiki/Installation) and [usage](https://github.com/sdparekh/zUMIs/wiki/Usage) in the [zUMIs wiki](https://github.com/sdparekh/zUMIs/wiki/).